-- Eliminating vacant funded positions for Legal Secretaries may cause some delay in preparation of documents and transcription. - Eliminating a vacant funded Investigator position may delay investigations and case resolution through plea negotiation or trial.
+- Eliminating vacant funded positions for Legal Secretaries may cause some delay in preparation of documents and transcription. - Eliminating a vacant funded Investigator position may increase delays in investigations with a resultant delay for case resolution through plea negotiation or trial.